kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 | tau  | 0.001  | Rate to update target network toward primary network |

 # Single Snake Experiment Result
-First, let's check that trarning progresses properly when using the same environment and algorithm with a single snake.
+First, let's check that training progresses properly when using the same environment and algorithm with a single snake.
 After downloding code, run train_single_snake_dddqn.py --train for traning and run train_single_snake_dddqn.py --savegif for evaluating the performance of the model.
-This part is not fully automated yet, so you need to understand the basic code structure for switching between traning and testing.
+This part is not fully automated yet, so you need to understand the basic code structure for switching between training and testing.

 | Paramter | Result video |
 | ------------- | ------------- |
 | annealing_steps : 500000, num_episodes : 500000, pre_train_steps : 50000, startE : 0.1, endE : 0.0001 | <img src="image/play_0.gif" width="300"> |

-When there is only one snake, it is confirmed that the length is increased while acquiring fruit normally without hitting wall after traning around 1 hour.
+When there is only one snake, it is confirmed that the length is increased while acquiring fruit normally without hitting wall after training around 1 hour.

 Weight file : https://drive.google.com/drive/folders/16sRAHFM9ka3pBAo53YP991rQ_ChfTtX2?usp=sharing